Grants, Fellowships & AwardsSkip to content Skip to main navigation

 - Brief Description of Conference

-- Documentation of Selected/Submitted Conference Participation (uploaded document)
+- Documentation of Selected/Submitted Conference Participation (uploaded proof of attendance)

 Presentation, Poster, or Panel Information

 - Presentation, Poster, or Panel Name

 Dean's Grant for Student Research

 Teachers College continues its tradition of supporting student* research through the Dean’s Grant for Student Research.
 Awards of up to $2,000 will be made to students who submit the strongest proposals for research that has educational implications for the field and for the academic program at Teachers College.
 The number of grants given is dependent upon annual funding.
 In past years, between five and eight grants have been awarded.
 The application deadline for the 2018-2019 Dean's Grant has passed.
 The application portal for the 2019-2020 academic year will open for applications beginning September 4, 2019.

 Research Dissertation Fellowship applicants pursue basic and applied research spanning diverse disciplines.
 This research should concentrate on advancing knowledge and show a strong likelihood of being accepted in the most well-respected research journals in the field of inquiry.
 The award of $6,000 is paid to a student's account in $3,000 installments.
 The first is paid in the Fall and the second in the Spring after the College's drop/add end date.
 Awards are paid only to students who are registered in the semester for which the award of $3,000 is to be made.
 Fellowship recipients are awarded $6,000 to supplement academic-related tuition, living, research, or research-related travel expenses.

 This award is reserved for Doctoral candidates only.
 Individuals interested in applying must be in good academic and judicial standing, and on track to hold their dissertation proposal, with sufficient documentation on file with the Office of Doctoral Studies (ODS), on or before May 31, 2019.